emondsarker/Teebay/Documentation.md

 Some potential areas for future work include:

+- advanced filtering
-1. Implementing additional features, such as advanced filtering and sorting options for products, purchases,
+- sorting options for products, purchases